Interview with Gojko Adzic

 When other things are critical, such as doing the work cheapest possible per hour of development, or employing 500 people to keep them busy, this approach doesn’t really help.

 Avanscoperta: Now a bit more about your workshop.
-Gojko is the author of a workshop titled “Product Owner Key Skills”.What shall one expect from this workshop, and why should I buy a ticket?
+Gojko is the author of a training course titled “Impact Mapping Remote Workshop”.What shall one expect from this workshop, and why should I buy a ticket?

 Gojko: The workshop is for people who want to get more out of the start of their development pipeline, get better product ideas, align stakeholders and link that to features or stories that can drive software delivery.